insure logo

 Best car insurance company in Washington

-Drivers in Washington pay an average of $1,608 a year or $134 a month for car insurance coverage which makes it the 42nd most expensive state in the country.
+Drivers in Washington pay an average of $1,608 a year, or $134 per month, which is the 42nd highest in the country, according to our research.

 The best car insurance companies in Washington